Swindling Brit Stands Trial For Injuring French Police In Getaway - UrduPoint

 "I had enough.
 I panicked," he told the court in the town of Gueret.

-Hendy-Freegard faces up to 10 years if it finds him guilty of the violence against the public officials, which caused them to have to take 21 and six days off work.
+Hendy-Freegard faces up to 10 years if convicted of the violence against the public officials.

+State prosecutor Alexandra Pethieu requested a seven-year prison sentence, saying the escape attempt resulted in "an appalling scene worthy of 'Mad Max'."

 Recent Stories